1888 Open Championship

 The 1888 Open Championship was the 28th Open Championship, held 6 October at the Old Course at St Andrews, Fife, Scotland.
 Jack Burns won the Championship by a stroke from David Anderson Jr. and Ben Sayers.

 Willie Campbell led after 18 holes for the third successive year and was the leader on 84 with Sayers on 85 and a group of four players on 86.

 In the afternoon Sayers, in the first group, scored 87 and took an early lead on 172.
 Campbell made a number of mistakes and scored 90 for a total of 174.
 Sayers was then joined on 172 by David Anderson.
 Playing a few groups behind, Burns scored an 85 and took the lead on 171, a score none of the later players could match.

-Burns's score for his first round had originally been added up to 87 but a Royal and Ancient Golf Club member noticed that it was added up incorrectly and the total wr&as adjusted to 86, making Burns the champion.
+Burns's score for his first round had originally been added up to 87 but a Royal and Ancient Golf Club member noticed that it was added up incorrectly and the total was adjusted to 86, making Burns the champion.